William H. Hastie: Early life and education

 American is also a strong possible mix.
 Family tradition held that one female ancestor was a Malagasy princess.
 He graduated from Dunbar High School, a top academic school for black students.

-Hastie attended Amherst College in Massachusetts, where he graduated first in his class, magna cum laude, and Phi Beta Kappa, receiving an Artium Baccalaureus degree.
+Hastie attended Amherst College, Massachusetts in 1925, where he graduated first in his class, magna cum laude, and Phi Beta Kappa, receiving a Bachelor of Arts degree.
+While in college, Hastie was initiated into Omega Psi Phi fraternity.
 He received a Bachelor of Laws from Harvard Law School in 1930, followed by a Doctor of Juridical Science from the same institution in 1933.

 Career

 Legal work

 Hastie entered the private practice of law in Washington, D.C. from 1930 to 1933.
 From 1933 to 1937 he served as assistant solicitor for the United States Department of the Interior, advising the agency on racial issues.
 He had worked with his second cousin, Charles Hamilton Houston, to establish a joint law practice.
+Hastie served as a member of the informal "Black Cabinet" of President Franklin D. Roosevelt from 1933 to 1937.

-In 1937, President Franklin D. Roosevelt appointed Hastie to the District Court of the Virgin Islands, making Hastie the first African-American federal judge.
+In 1937, Roosevelt appointed Hastie to the District Court of the Virgin Islands, making Hastie the first African-American federal judge.
 This was a controversial action; Democratic United States Senator William H. King of Utah, the Chairman of the United States Senate Committee on the Judiciary called Hastie's appointment a "blunder."
+King opposed any nominee who supported Black equality.

 In 1939, Hastie resigned from the court to become the Dean of the Howard University School of Law, where he had previously taught.
-During his tenure as a legal professor at Howard University, Hastie had become a member of Omega Psi Phi fraternity.
 One of his students was Thurgood Marshall, who led the Legal Defense Fund for the NAACP and was appointed as a United States Supreme Court Justice.

 Hastie served as a co-lead lawyer with Thurgood Marshall in the voting rights case of Smith v.
 Allwright, 321 U.S. 649 (1944) in which the Supreme Court ruled against white primaries.
 One of Houston's sons became a name partner at the law firm.